gromacstutorials/gromacstutorials.github.io/docs/sphinx/source/tutorials/level1/bulk-solution.rst

 ..  container:: justify

-    and let us remove center of mass translational velocity of the whose system:
+    Finally, let us cancel the translational of the center of mass of the system:

 ..  code-block:: bw